-InmateProcess.com was created to assist people seeking assistance with serving legal documents to an inmate who is incarcerated in a jail, prison or correctional institution.
+InmateProcess.com was created to assist people finding process servers who can serve legal documents to an inmate who is incarcerated in a jail, prison or correctional institution.
 Our Private Process Servers also deliver and serve legal documents to the institution as well.

-A.C.E., Inc is the Owner of InmateProcess.com and specializes in nationwide service of process services at correctional facilities anywhere in America.
+A.C.E., Inc is the Owner of InmateProcess.com and specializes in nationwide service of process services at correctional facilities, prisons and jails anywhere in America.
 When you are in need of serving divorce papers, custody documents or any other type of civil law suit, call upon us to assist you.
 Our twenty-one years of successful experience dealing with institutions assures success.

 According to the US Bureau of Justice Statistics more than 3 million adults are incarcerated in US federal and state prisons, and county jails -about one in every hundred people in the U.S. resident population.
 Additionally, there are over 5 million people on parole.
 Please keep in mind, just because a person is incarcerated or jailed does not mean they do not have rights.
 Inmates or those who are incarcerated deserve and will get the same treatment as a person who is not incarcerated.
 Your lawsuit will be delivered to the inmate in a respectful and lawful manner.

-We serve legal process to inmates who have been convicted of violating state laws generally are placed in state prisons or corrections, while those who violate United States federal law are subject to legal process in a federal prison.
+Our private Process Server's deliver and serve legal papers to inmates / defendants who have been convicted of violating state laws generally are placed in state prisons or corrections, while those who violate United States federal law are subject to legal process in a federal prison.
 We also serve legal documents to inmates or jailed people in jail who are incarcerated while awaiting trial or sentencing.

 There are about 1800 adult prisons in the U.S. Many of these facilities have their own rules and regulations for allowing service of process upon an incarcerated person.
-We take care of the appointment, speak with the people in charge and work within the policies of the corrections department to properly facilitate serving the inmate your legal documents - Law Suit.
+Our Process Servers take of care of the appointment, speak with the people in charge and work within the policies of the corrections department to properly facilitate serving the inmate your legal documents - Law Suit.

 Its is believed, the United States has the highest percentage of incarcerate people in the world.
 Considering the size of the U.S. population, we are less than 5% of the worlds population yet inmates in the U.S. are equal to more than 20% of the worlds incarcerated people.